-Executive summary
+Executive Summary

-Coal seam gas (CSG) and large coal mining (LCM) developments may disrupt water resources through diversion of surface water and groundwater drawdown.
-Understanding whether the impacts of drawdown will propagate to valued groundwater assets such as springs, wetlands, aquifers or groundwater-dependent ecosystems (GDEs) forms a vital part of environmental impact assessments for these projects.
-The scope of the Information Guidelines Explanatory Note: Characterisation and modelling of geological fault zones (Explanatory Note) is restricted to the assessment of the impact of faults on groundwater assets because of CSG or LCM project development.
+Coal seam gas (CSG) and large coal mining (LCM) developments may disrupt water resources, through diversion of surface water and groundwater drawdown.
+Understanding whether the impacts of drawdown will propagate to valued groundwater assets, such as springs, wetlands, aquifers or groundwater-dependent ecosystems (GDEs) forms a vital part of environmental impact assessments for these projects.
+The scope of this note is restricted to the assessment of the impact of faults on groundwater assets because of CSG or LCM project development.
 It does not extend to considering surface water or highly detailed risk assessments or the consideration of environmental consequences for groundwater assets and GDEs.

 Geological faults are displacements within otherwise intact rock material.
 The potential influence of faults on surface and groundwater systems is variable.
-In some cases, faults can have little to no influence on groundwater flow, and in other situations faults can provide a barrier, a flow pathway or a combination of a barrier (to horizontal flow) and a conduit (upward or downward flow via the damage zone) that results in significant changes to water assets and GDEs.
-Further, the influence of faults can be cumulative - for example, a fault acting as a barrier could enhance the hydrogeological effects and flow paths for an adjacent conductive fault.
+In some cases, faults can have little to no influence on groundwater flow, and in other situations faults can provide a barrier, a flow pathway or both that results in significant changes to water assets and GDEs.
+Further, the influence of faults can be cumulative, for example a fault acting as a barrier could enhance the hydrogeological effects and flow paths for an adjacent conductive fault.

-Faults may enable groundwater flow connection between mining excavations or coal seams and key water assets and GDEs; and exacerbate impacts related to CSG and LCM developments.
-Changes to groundwater pressures that occur during mining or extraction can also activate flow along discontinuities that were not active prior to coal projects.
+Faults may enable groundwater flow connection between mining excavations or coal seams and key water assets and GDEs, and exacerbate impacts related to CSG and LCM developments.
+Changes to groundwater pressures that occur during mining or extraction can also activate flow along pathways that were not active prior to coal projects.
 Faults are not perfectly planar or linear, and fault behaviour may vary spatially along the fault and could change during a coal development project.
 Depending on the disposition of the fault relative to the groundwater flow system, the same fault may form a fluid flow barrier in some locations along its length while enabling or enhancing flow at other locations.

-Predicting the range of possible groundwater behaviours during and after a coal development therefore requires the identification and characterisation of faults in the area of study or, alternatively, consideration of evidence that faults are absent or cannot have a significant influence on groundwater systems.
-It is important to consider faults, and extraction-induced subsidence and fracturing, in the context of a risk assessment approach that evaluates the likelihood and consequences of potential impacts.
+Predicting the range of possible groundwater behaviours during and after a coal development therefore requires the identification and characterisation of faults in the area of study, or, alternatively, consideration of evidence that faults are absent or cannot have a significant influence on groundwater systems.
+It is important to consider faults, and extraction induced subsidence and fracturing, in the context of a risk assessment approach that evaluates the likelihood and consequences of potential impacts.
 Environmental studies for CSG and LCM developments should specifically assess the likelihood that faults could be a barrier or flow pathway, or both, and account for this likelihood in any assessment of the potential consequences a development may have on groundwater assets and GDEs.
-This risk assessment informs management of water resources as well as their conservation and can also inform mining guidelines to minimise or mitigate impact(s).
+This risk assessment informs management of water resources as well as their conservation and can also inform mining guidelines to minimise or mitigate impact.

-For any proposal, there will be a mix of pre-existing public domain data and private or confidential data which should be considered as part of the risk assessment.
+For any proposal, there will be a mix of pre-existing, public domain data and private or confidential data which should be considered as part of the risk assessment.
 Faults and the propensity for fracture development and propagation during coal or gas extraction are also geotechnical issues, so information can serve multiple purposes.
 It is recommended that proponents outline all data used in the study; summarise any proprietary data available; and describe a plan for the collection of new data that could be required to minimise uncertainty.
 A list and discussion of potentially important data types is thus recommended, considering that each project site and conditions will be unique.
 A partial list of useful data for structural analysis and interpretation might include: